facebookarchive/AsyncDisplayKit/_docs/layout-engine.md

 ### ASLayoutable

 Layout spec's children can be any object whose class conforms to the `<ASLayoutable>` protocol.
 All nodes, as well as all layout specs conform to the `<ASLayoutable>` protocol.
-This means that your layout can be build up in composable chunks until you have what you want.
+This means that your layout can be built up in composable chunks until you have what you want.

 Say you wanted to add 8 pts of padding to the stack you've already set up: